 The OSD (On-Screen Display) menu of the monitor is neatly organized and easy to use thanks to the directional joystick beneath the bottom bezel of the monitor.

-Noteworthy gaming features including Black Stabilizer (improves visibility in darker scenes by altering the gamma curvature), custom crosshairs, a refresh rate tracker and various picture presets (FPS, RTS and two Gamer customizable profiles).
+Noteworthy gaming features include Black Stabilizer (improves visibility in darker scenes by altering the gamma curvature), custom crosshairs, a refresh rate tracker and various picture presets (FPS, RTS and two Gamer customizable profiles).

 You can also download the On-Screen Control software and make all the OSD-related adjustments in a desktop application.